 Money, jobs, relationships, lost cats and health, give or take.

-Most questions can be answered by looking at the seven inner planets, one or two arabian parts, maybe a star and no more.
+Most questions can be answered by looking at the seven inner planets, one or two Arabic parts, maybe a star and no more.
 Those elements expose the more apparent layers of reality which can easily be observed and therefore verified.
-Namely, we are, or can be, naturally conscious of the objects and events that those planets, stars, and arabian parts represent.
+Namely, we are, or can be, naturally conscious of the objects and events that those planets, stars, and Arabic parts represent.

 On page 277 JF advises us to ignore the point about the same planet ruling both the 1st and 12th house.